-Sponsored Posts may be deemed as a form of Advertising because there is an element of ‘control’ by the client.
-For this reason, I call these articles Sponsored Posts but also label as Adverts to ensure the reader is aware that payment (money or product) has been received.
+Sponsored Posts may be deemed a form of Advertising because there is an element of ‘control’ by the client.
+For this reason, I call these articles Sponsored Posts and label as Adverts to ensure the reader is aware that payment (money or product) has been received.

-In the majority of cases, the client will provide bullet points of information to include in the post and confirm the link they wish to add.
+In most cases, the client will provide bullet points of information to include in the post and confirm the link they wish to add.
 I often recommend story ideas and select the products I want to include in the article.

 At present, I do not include advertising banners in my blog.
-I may include on a Sponsored Post which will be highlighted.
+I may include a Sponsored Post, which will be highlighted.

 My Eats section includes reviews of meals and take-away food from London restaurants.
 If I receive a free meal, the article will be marked as an Advert.
 It will include an Advert tag.
-At the end of the article, it will say ‘Disclosure: Our meal was free which is why this article has been labelled as an Advert.’
+At the end of the article, it will say something like ‘Disclosure: Our meal was free, which is why this article has been labelled as an Advert.’